Glycogen Storage Disease in Children

 Many forms of glycogen storage disease appear in babies and young children.

-Call your health care provider if your baby’s behavior changes after you stop nighttime feedings.
+Call your healthcare provider if your baby’s behavior changes after you stop night

 - Is not growing fast enough